Data Visualization & Geospatial Tools

 Examine the viability of three solar technologies in the United States at the state and federal level.

-Examine, distribute, and analyze geothermal resources and identify sites for developing large-scale geothermal plants.
+Examine, distribute, and analyze geothermal resources and identify sites for geothermal development.

 View, download, and analyze hydrogen data spatially and dynamically.
 HyDRA contains hydrogen demand, resource, infrastructure, cost, production, and distribution data.